SPRINKLER BLOWOUT

 You want high volume and low pressure to eliminate damage and completely blow out your sprinklers.
 Additionally, please don’t mistake air pressure and water pressure.
 As you can see, blowing out your own sprinkler system isn’t as simple as pushing air through it.
 While you can blow out your system yourself, it’s a good idea to hire a contractor to winterize your sprinklers.

 Blowing out your sprinkler requires mechanical and technological knowledge dealing with air volume, air pressure, and figuring out the ratio between the two.
-You can quickly ruin your lawn sprinkler by miscalculating the air volume or using the wrong size air compressor.
+You can quickly ruin your lawn sprinkler by miscalculating the air volume or using the wrong size air compressor for sprinkler blowout.

 If you decide to blow out the system on your own, make sure you know: